20201018_antseh01_OP_MSS_SUSA_GOTLAND_041

 Workshops

 CSMS organizes various workshops regularly to support the exchange of knowledge and experiences between researchers and practitioners.
-This can involve presenting ongoing research projects conducted at CSMS, as well as being part of various development work with a focus on the military profession.
+This can involve presenting ongoing research projects conducted at CSMS, as well as being part of various development work with focus on the military profession.

 Here are a few examples of workshops that have been conducted: